3 Measuring height

 5. Measurer or assistant asks the mother/caretaker to kneel on the opposite side of the board facing the measurer to help keep the child calm.

 6. Assistant cups hands over the child’s ears (arrow 4).
-With arms comfortably straight (arrow 5), assistant places the child’s head against the base of the board so that the child is looking straight up.
+With arms comfortably straight (arrow 5), assistant places the child’s head against the base of the board so that the child is looking straight up (Figure 3.6).
 The child’s line of sight should be perpendicular to the ground (arrow 6).
 The assistant’s head should be straight over the child’s head and looking directly into the child’s eyes.

-1. Measurer makes sure the child is lying flat and in the centre of the board (arrow 7) and places left hand on the child’s shins (above the ankles) or on the knees (arrow 8) pressing them firmly against the board.
-Note that With the right hand, measurer places the footpiece firmly against the child’s heels (arrow 9).
+1. Measurer makes sure the child is lying flat and in the centre of the board (arrow 7) and places left hand on the child’s shins (above the ankles) or on the knees (arrow 8) pressing them firmly against the board (Figure 3.7).
+Note that with the right hand, measurer places the footpiece firmly against the child’s heels (arrow 9).

 1. Measurer and assistant checks the child’s position (arrows 4-9) and repeats any steps as necessary to correct child’s position.